jakestanley/docker-piavpn-arm/README.md

-docker-piavpn
+docker-piavpn-arm
 ================

-Ubuntu:1404 based Privateinternetaccess.com vpn with torrents/proxy (openvpn, deluged, deluge-web, dante-server)
+Debian Jessie based Privateinternetaccess.com vpn with torrents/proxy (openvpn, deluged, deluge-web, dante-server)

+This is a fork of docker-piavpn that runs on ARM based machines such as Raspberry Pi.

+Tested working against on HypriotOS on Raspberry Pi 1

 Complete run command with all options